aaliyahmo/GroceryBasketAnalysis/README.md

 The dashboard is interactive and allows the user to select a product and compare relationships of that product with other products.

+### PLEASE NOTE
+Please download the dashboard and open it on your powerbi application.
+You cannot view it on GitHub.
+I did attach a screenshot if you are only curious as to how it looks.

 ### Credits
 Followed a video from BI with Gupreet.